-You can achieve a similar result by going into the registry editor and changing the lock screen settings.
+You can achieve a similar result by entering the registry editor and changing the lock screen settings.

-This setting would prevent the lock screen from coming up so that you can go directly into the sign-in page.
+This setting would prevent the lock screen from appearing so you can go directly to the sign-in page.

 To change the setting in the registry, you’ll want to go to the Start Menu and search for regedit.